rtldg/simulcast-mpv/README.md

     - A websocket server

 ## **TODO:**
-- precompiled binaries for x86-64 Windows, x86-64 Linux, 64-bit ARM Linux.
+- setup github actions to compile binaries x86_64 Windows, x86_64 Linux, 64-bit ARM Linux.
 - some logic bug somewhere for the pause/unpause on connect...

 ## similar projects (for mpv)